yuyudev-thatoddhaystack/glitterdle_yy/readme.txt

 for needle: https://ukagaka.zichqec.com/ghost/needle

-i freehanded crotcheted a needle, took a photo, and made some color edits for dressups
+needle, but glittery!

-have fun - vita
+for needle day 2025